 2. Menu Planning Service

 If you like the idea of working with food, but not necessarily worrying about preparing it, you might want to consider a meal planning service.
 With meal planning, you help people take the guesswork out of what to prepare and eat each week or month.
 As this trend is catching on, you may want to focus on a specific dietary need such as gluten-free, vegetarian or paleo menus.
+You can use a mind map to list the menu planning easily and clearly, and you can also set the date and track the progress on the mind map.
+Free download MindMaster (Windows, Mac and Linux) here.

 3. Green Cleaning Service